-A proposal for development should be designed to ensure it would not increase surface water run off and the risks of surface water flooding and, where mitigation measures are required, should give preference to Nature Based Solutions style SuDS, with engineering solutions used only when it has been demonstrated that no other form of SuDs is feasible.
-Where practicable, SuDs should be positively designed into schemes from the outset as public realm and/or biodiversity features.
+Proposals for new development in the Plan area should be designed to ensure that they will not increase surface water run-off and the risks of surface water flooding, both on the development site and elsewhere.
+Where mitigation measures are required, preference should be given to Nature Based Solutions style sustainable drainage systems (SuDS), with engineering solutions being used only where it can be demonstrated that no other form of SuDs is feasible.